 The notice also addressed that, according to complaints, many airlines had denied refunds or attempted to offer flight credit or a travel certificate in place of a refund.
-In the event that your flight is canceled, significantly delayed, or impacted by a significant schedule change, the airline is required to offer you a full refund, no matter what.
+In the event that your flight is canceled, significantly delayed, or affected by a significant schedule change, the airline is required to offer you a full refund, no matter what.
 And any airline offering flight credit in lieu of a refund due to the above reasons is in violation of the law, according to DOT.

-How to Get Your Refund
+How To Get Your Refund

 Some airlines, like Delta, proactively direct you to request a refund online, though in practice, it’s not usually that simple.
 Different airlines offer varying amounts of control over your ticket and its cancellation, sometimes making it difficult to receive the full refund to which you are entitled.
 The best and most effective way to have your money returned is by calling the airline directly.

-In general when asking for a refund, the most important thing is to know your rights.
+In general, when asking for a refund, the most important thing is to know your rights.
 If you are uninformed, there’s a chance you could get stuck with a nontransferable certificate with an expiration date rather than the money you are due.

-Keep the DOT resource page in front of you and remind the airline that a refund is the law.
+Keep the DOT resource page in front of you, and remind the airline that a refund is the law.
 If need be, ask to be transferred to a manager.

 If the airline continues to refuse your request, you should then file a complaint with the airline itself.
 Airlines are required by law to acknowledge these complaints within 30 days of receiving them and to respond within 60 days of receipt.
-If this still does not resolve the issue, you can file a consumer complaint through DOT.
-The complaint will be forwarded to the airline and they will be required to respond.
+If this still does not resolve the issue, you can file a consumer complaint through the DOT.
+The complaint will be forwarded to the airline, and they will be required to respond.